iotaledger/hornet/documentation/docs/post_installation/managing_a_node.md

 In this section, you can find an overview of the key concepts that you should consider during your node's maintenance cycle.

 ## Storage
-Hornet uses embedded database engine that stores its data in a directory on file system.
+Hornet uses an embedded database engine that stores its data in a directory in a file system.
 You can manage the location using the `config.json` file, under the `db` section, with the `path` key:

 ```json{3}
 "db": {